foundation29org/dxgpt_testing/README.md

 ### Intro to this repo

-Welcome to our repository dedicated to the evaluation of <a href="https://dxgpt.app/" target="_blank">DxGPT</a> across various AI models, both for common and rare diseases.
+Welcome to our repository dedicated to the evaluation of [DxGPT](https://dxgpt.app/) across various AI models, both for common and rare diseases.

 This project aims to explore the capabilities and limitations of different AI models in diagnosing diseases through synthetic and real-world datasets.
 Our comprehensive analysis includes closed models like GPT-4, Claude3 and open models like Llama2, Mistral and Cohere Command R +, providing insights into their diagnostic accuracy and potential applications in healthcare.